Arozymuradov/Cisco-network--labs/OSPF Multi Routing/README.md

 In this project, I demonstrate dynamic routing using OSPF in a multi-router network built in Cisco Packet Tracer.

 The topology includes 6 Cisco routers, 6 switches and multiple PCs.
-Each router connected to its own LAN (192.168.x.x/24) and to other routers using 10.10.x.x networks.
+Each router is connected to its own LAN (192.168.x.x/27) and to other routers using 10.0.0.x networks.

 Connectivity was verified using: show ip ospf neighbor; show ip route; ping